AiWithMallesh-xelp/SobhaExe/README_CLIENT.md

 1. Click the **Login** button in the app.
 2. A browser will open — sign in to your Microsoft / D365 account.
 3. Once you are on the D365 page, click the blue **"Login Success"** button in the browser.
-4. A file called **auth.json** is created in the same folder as `auto.exe`.
+4. A file called **auth.json** is created in the same folder as `sobha.exe`.
-5. Future runs will reuse this session automatically.
+5. Future runs will reuse this session sobhamatically.

 ---